 Bound in duck-egg blue cloth, with a silk ribbon marker, the Plain Foxed Editions come in the same neat pocket format as the original SF Editions and will happily fill any gaps in your collection, as well as forming a delightful uniform series of their own.

-Catch up with a set of eight of our available Plain Foxed Editions.
+Catch up with a set of nine of our available Plain Foxed Editions.
 This literary bundle includes:

 The creator of the ever-popular Little Tim and Lucy books begins his story in 1905 when he was 5 and his mother brought him and his two sisters home to England from Haiphong where his father was a telegraph engineer.
 Left in Suffolk in the care of their grandmother, the three grew up with a full complement of young bachelor uncles, great-aunts and eccentric family friends – a comfortable Edwardian world which is beautifully captured in Ardizzone’s deceptively simple prose and delicately humorous drawings.